Patryk Laurent, Ph.D.

 Below is an assortment of my projects outside of my current work.

 • Brains and AI for Robots.
-I have found that developing robotic "brains" (i.e., systems that allow robots to navigate and interact with the real world) is a way to obtain deep insight into AI problems and approaches.
-On that journey, I co-designed and investigated a large scale state-of-the-art unsupervised neural network that learned about the world from raw continuous video (https://arxiv.org/abs/1607.06854v2).
+Building robot "brains" (i.e., systems that allow robots to navigate and interact with the real world) is a way to obtain deep insight into AI problems and approaches.
+I co-designed and investigated a large scale state-of-the-art unsupervised neural network that learned about the world from raw continuous video (https://arxiv.org/abs/1607.06854v2).
 I also designed and implemented a novel iOS user interface to control and teach robots equipped with on-board machine learning software (live on-stage demo).

 • Domain-Specific Language for Neural Networks.
 In 2012 I designed a domain-specific language called NNQL (the Neural Network Query Language).
 The idea was to enable researchers to describe and run neural networks using a familiar SQL-like syntax.
 This project was implemented as an "internal DSL" in Scala.
 So a user could write, directly into their code, commands like: